Kuree/hgdb/docs/debugger.md

 $ pip install hgdb-debugger
 ```

+Most of the commands are identical to those of `gdb`.
+Type `help` to see a list of commands.

-Below is an example usage
+Below is an example usage, where we connect to a localhost with port number `8888`.
+The symbol file is `debug.db`.

 ```
-$ hgdb -i debug.db
+$ hgdb localhost:8888 debug.db
 ```

 Supported Features:

 - Set/remove breakpoints
 - REPL!
 - Auto complete and suggestion
 - Pretty print on complex data type
+- Reverse debugging
+- Data breakpoint (watchpoints)

-Here is a rendered `asciinema` of the hgdb console debugger when debugging simulation with Xcelium:
+Here is a rendered `asciinema` of the hgdb console debugger when debugging simulation with Xcelium (command argument
+may be different due to version changes.):

 ![SVG of hgdb-console](https://rawcdn.githack.com/Kuree/files/29a6a3c427b46755be29cb513388112490c89ba5/images/hgdb-console.svg)

+Notice that for Chisel users, you need to specify a working directly so that the debugger can locate the source files.
+This is because Chisel only encodes the basename of a file, which makes it impossible to resolve without a working
+directory as a reference.
+You can use `--dir [folder]` to specify it.